reza9234/automated_door/README.md

 ### Usage

-1. Assemble all hardware components according to the provided circuit diagram.
+1. Set up all hardware components as per the circuit diagram provided in the repository.
-2. Connect the system to the power supply.
+2. Power on the system and ensure the GSM module is operational.
-3. Use the remote control or smartphone app to operate the garden door.
+3. Send an SMS command from a pre-authorized number to control the garden door.

 ## How It Works

-The system employs an Arduino microcontroller to manage a motor connected to the garden door.
-Sensors monitor the door's position, and the motor driver regulates the door's movement.
+The system employs an Arduino microcontroller to manage a motor connected to the garden door. the motor driver regulates the door's movement.
 The user can control the system remotely or manually via a switch.

 ### Images